Woking Borough Council planning applications

 Byfleet & West Byfleet

-2024/0950: Erection of a rear dormer window and insertion of 2No front rooflights.
+2025/0015: Erection of single-storey rear extension and alterations to fenestration.
 1 Chuters Close, Byfleet

 Heathlands